Spring is coming – so are flies!!

 Filth Flies just love being in restaurants, and basic preventative measures go a long way to avoiding an infestation.

 Filth Flies include Drain and Fruit.
 These are those little things that don’t fly too fast and just seem to meander around.
 They can usually be found in or around uncleaned floor drains, soda BiB storage and soda fountains, guns and holsters, and also on liquor bottles.

 Soda BiBs are a great invention, but spills or drips need to be cleaned up.
-The hose ends that screw into the BiBs accumulate excess syrup over time.
+The hose ends that screw into the BiBs accumulates excess syrup over time.
 Unscrew each one, dip it into a cup of hot water to break up the syrup.
-Just do it one at a time so the hoses don’t get mixed up like I did to myself!!!
+Just do it one at a time so the hoses don’t get mixed up as I did to myself!!!

 Soda fountains need to have their nozzles and inside sprayer removed and soaked overnight.
 Wiping down the underside and brushing the areas around the nozzle base should be done frequently.
 Use a flashlight to better see any black or orange buildup.

 At the bar, liquor bottles need to be wiped down and the speedy pours need to be cleaned regularly.
 If you haven’t watched Bar Rescue, I’ve lost count of how many bars have dead fruit flies in the bottles – Yuck!
 A bar I visit uses those paper cone drink cups to cover the bottles at night, and another saran wraps the bottles, along with the soda gun and holster every night.

 Those strips with a yellow material or the little triangle boxes have mixed reviews – some places say they work, some say they are a waste of money.
 If you do use them, make sure they are placed well away from foods and beverages or where a splash can drip onto foods.

 If you ripen fruits at room temp, use or refrigerate the fruits as they ripen.
 These pests eat and deposit their babies on ripened and rotting fruits.
 Monitor the product daily.